oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

-# Lab 3: Use OCI Document Understanding via REST APIs
+# Use OCI Document Understanding via REST APIs

 ## Introduction

 In this lab session, we will show you how to try out the OCI Document Understanding REST API using the POSTMAN application.
 Postman is a GUI-based REST API tool that is very popular among developers.

-*Estimated Lab Time*: 15 minutes
+*Estimated Time*: 15 minutes

 ### Objectives:
 * Learn how to access and use Document Understanding service through REST APIs.